mostume222/inf-test/README.md

 You can see and use examples of all three inputs in https://github.com/mostume222/inf-test/tree/master/sample_input/.

-Once you have the listed 3 input files you MUST put them in the
+Once you have the listed 3 input files you MUST put them in the https://github.com/mostume222/inf-test/tree/master/input/ foler

 # Step 3.
 Run PanGen and find your results